Understanding safe caseloads in the District Nursing service

 The issue of safe caseloads is one that has become increasingly prominent in recent years, as District Nurse teams have seen staff capacity reduced and skill mix become more diluted, at the same time as more care is moved into the community setting.
 Despite this, there is a lack of robust data about how to measure and predict what a ‘safe caseload’ actually is, which has led to uncertainty among commissioners, service providers and team leaders.

-This is something that was clearly articulated in the report, ‘Understanding quality in district nursing services’ published by the King’s Fund on 1 September.
+This is something that was clearly articulated in the report, ‘Understanding quality in district nursing services’ published by the King’s Fund.
 The King’s Fund report references previous research by the QNI in this area and the report’s findings are strongly endorsed by the QNI.

 The new QNI document provides a thematic overview of the issues that should be taken into account when determining a safe caseload.
 These include: patient need; complexity of care required; rate of hospital discharge; skill mix within the team; capacity of other health and social care services; use of technology; and local geographic factors such as housing.